yoyoyoseob/ArrayBlocks-ios-0615-public/README.md

 2) There are no tests for this lab; so in order to know it has worked, make sure you try running you methods with some dummy data of your own.

+3) `selectWithComparitor` should be built as an instance method, not a class method like `predicateWithBlock`.

 Go!